aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 ### Global Color Normalization Strategy

 Traditional choropleth maps normalize color scales to the data range visible in the current viewport.
-While this maximizes local contrast, it creates misleading cross-region comparisons—a medium-scored tract in a high-risk region might display green (best in viewport) despite being worse than a red tract (worst in viewport) in a low-risk region.
+While this maximizes local contrast, it creates misleading cross-region comparisons-a medium-scored tract in a high-risk region might display green (best in viewport) despite being worse than a red tract (worst in viewport) in a low-risk region.

 This dashboard maintains a single global color scale calibrated to the full national dataset of all 73,000 census tracts.
 A tract with GEI score 0.7 displays the same color whether viewed in California or Kentucky, enabling users to assess absolute rather than relative risk.
 This design trades some local visual contrast for interpretive consistency across geographic contexts.